-The Press Team “United Times” is going to play a vital role at CologneMUN 2018.
+The Press Team is going to play a vital role at CologneMUN 2019.

 The Press Team will be responsible for reporting on the events during the conference.
 Each member of the press team will be assigned a committee to report on; where they will take notes, record the events and discussions that takes place during each session, interview delegates and sometimes even leak information.
 The Press Team will put information into context and present it as they see fit with the goal to keep delegates and the UN accountable and transparent.
-With the goal of finding the truth.
+This year there will be an exciting twist, as the Press Team will put information into context with the goal of representing their own news outlet!
+Each Press Team member will be allocated with a different international news outlet, therefore reporting on the events from their point of view, staying true to their “employer’s” agenda and to their version of the “truth”.

 Interviews are a great source to better understand a bloc or specific country positions in the committee.
 They are giving you direct quotes that you can use to critically examine the direction that the committee is taking.
 It’s important to remember that you are not there to simply present their position, but rather identify the facts and critically analyze the information that they give you.
 In an interview, you are in control of the conversation and the interviewee is there to answer your questions.
 Key ideas to remember: